-The Proposed Action, presented as Alternative 1 in this supplemental analysis, consists of activities that have been occurring in the TMAA, that have all been analyzed in the past with regard to potential impacts on marine mammals.
+The Proposed Action, presented as Alternative 1 in this SEIS/OEIS, consists of activities that have been occurring in the TMAA for years and have been previously analyzed to assess potential impacts on marine mammals.
 These prior analyses include the 2011 GOA EIS/OEIS (U.S. Department of the Navy, 2011d), 2011 Record of Decision (U.S. Department of the Navy, 2011d), the 2016 GOA Final SEIS/OEIS (U.S. Department of the Navy, 2016a), the 2017 Record of Decision (U.S. Department of the Navy, 2017e), regulations pursuant to the MMPA (see 82 FR 19530 dated Thursday April 27, 2017), and Navy activities analyzed pursuant to the ESA in the current NMFS Biological Opinion (National Marine Fisheries Service, 2017b).
-The National Marine Fisheries Service concluded in its Record of Decision and Final Rule (82 FR 19530) that the Navy's training activities would have a negligible impact on the marine mammal species and stocks present in the TMAA.
+As part of the baseline for analysis in this SEIS/OEIS, it is important to recognize that Navy training events have been occurring in and around the TMAA since the mid-1990s without any indications of significant impact on the environment in general or marine mammals in particular.
+NMFS concluded in its Record of Decision and Final Rule (82 FR 19530) that the Navy's training activities would have a negligible impact on the marine mammal species and stocks present in the TMAA.
 In its Final Biological Opinion under the ESA, NMFS concluded that the Navy's training activities were not likely to jeopardize the continued existence of any ESA-listed marine mammal species and would not adversely modify any critical habitat.
-Additionally, the USFWS concurred in 2011 that the Navy's training activities were not likely to adversely affect the threatened Southwest Alaska stock of Northern sea otters under the ESA (U.S. Fish and Wildlife Service, 2011b).
+Additionally, the USFWS concurred in 2011 that the Navy's training activities were not likely to adversely affect the threatened Southwest Alaska stock of northern sea otters under the ESA (U.S. Fish and Wildlife Service, 2011).
+The USFWS reaffirmed their determination with a letter of concurrence to the Navy on March 29, 2022.